New Puppy Preparation

 8. Food.
 This is probably our most asked question.
 We've tried a lot of food and we've researched a lot of food.
 The short answer is that we like Paw Tree food better than anything else we've used.
 More about this at the bottom of the page.

 There are a few other recommended products we have for you from a company called Life’s Abundance.
 Link are at the top of the page.
 We love to use the Bully sticks to keep puppies occupied and give them something to chew on when they are teething.
-I like to put these in the puppies crate as I am crate training to give them a positive crate experience.
-Your puppy will be coming home with one of these.
+We like to put these in the puppies' crate during crate training to give them a positive experience.
 They are a better option to use in place of a rawhide and the puppies and adult dogs LOVE them.
-We recommend that you not give your puppy raw hides.
+We recommend that you not give your puppy raw hide chews.
 They are made with lots of chemicals and can also cause obstructions and get stuck or caught in the GI tract.
 The Tasty rewards training treats are one of our favorites to use with the puppies for clicker training.
 These treats are nice and soft and easy to pull apart into pieces for a quick reward during clicker training.
-Our all time favorite shampoo we get from life's abundance.
+Our all time favorite shampoo is from life's abundance.
 We love their shampoo, and the bath fresh mist is great to have on hand for in between grooms when they need a little freshening up.

 Nail clippers--these are easy to hold and have a great guard to keep from cutting the quick.